Articles

 BJH - volume 8, issue Abstract Book BHS, february 2017

-J. de Bie PhD, S. Demeyer , E. Geerdens , A. Uyttebroeck MD, PhD, N. Boeckx MD, PhD, J. Cools
+J. de Bie MD, PhD, S. Demeyer , E. Geerdens , A. Uyttebroeck MD, PhD, N. Boeckx MD, PhD, J. Cools

 Read more